 - First and last freeze dates for Crestone/Baca, Colorado -

 When should you start up your garden this spring, or close it down in the fall?
 The list below should give you a clue when it's safe to do that as far as freezing temps go.
 But the average last freeze date is around June 1 for our area (and that is one of the latest dates for anywhere in our country).
 Other factors need to be consider too, like some folks wait until the deer leave, and I have listed info on their migration out of town for the summer, too.
-For the first freeze of fall, September 15 is the average date, although that date keeps getting later in the last several years because of climate change.
+For the first freeze of fall, around September 20 is now the average date, although that date keeps getting later in the last several years because of climate change.

 |Year||Latest Freeze Date||Temperature (°F)||Earliest Freeze Date||Temperature (°F)|